microsoft/BotBuilder-Samples/experimental/composer/dotnet/57.teams-conversation-bot/teams-conversation-bot/README.md

 # Experimental Status
 1) The SendMention custom action may (and probably shouldn't be needed).
 I couldn't figure out how to to a LG template that set the list of Entities to work.
+2) The MessageAllMembers custom action really isn't cool.
+It makes up for CloudAdapter not having CreateConversation.
+This custom actions hacks this in and isn't complete.

 ## Bot Project